jshor/symbology/docs/reference/one-dimensional.md

 ```

 :::tip Note
-All of the EAN symbols include check digits which is automatically added.
 :::

-:::tip Tip
+#### Check Digit

+By default, all EAN symbologies include check digits which are added automatically.

-If you are encoding an EAN-8 or EAN-13 symbol and your data already includes the check digit then you can use symbology 14 which takes an 8 or 13 digit input and validates the check digit before EncodingMode.
+If your input data already includes the check digit, symbology type `BARCODE_EANX_CHK` can be used to take in an 8- or 13-digit input and validate its check digit before encoding.

+:::tip Tips
+* The gap between the main symbol and an add-on can be adjusted by setting `option2` to a value between `7` (default) and `12`.
+* The height in `x`-dimensions that the guard bars descend below the main bars can be adjusted by setting the [`guardDescent`](/docs/options.md#guarddescent) option to a value between `0` and `20` (defaults to `5`).
 :::

 ### SBN, ISBN and ISBN-13